By Dave Helgeson

 1 night spent in a sno-park

 This was in my home state, where I have a valid sno-park permit that I use during the winter while snowmobiling.
 Many mountainous states and snowy northern states operate sno-parks, some allow camping off-season, too, without a permit.

 1 night spent next to a cemetery in the remains of a 19th century boom town

-The interned appreciated the visit.
+The interred appreciated the visit.
 Watch for a future “Camping with the ghosts” entry.

 6 nights spent in the boondocks